 What I am about to share with you is actionable steps that I have taken to ensure my business and mental wellbeing survive these difficult times.
 I really hope that this insight provides some value to the community.
 Take it as you wish, but these are the things that have worked for me, and can hopefully help you on this tricky journey.

-If you've got time on your hands, also read: How to draw: the best drawing tutorials, and make sure you see our tips for staying sane as a freelancer and our top tools for freelancers.
+If you've got time on your hands, also read how to draw: the best drawing tutorials, and make sure you see our tips for staying sane as a freelancer and our top tools for freelancers.

 01. Get in the right mindset

 The right mindset is more important than ever before.
 I’m an incredibly positive person – it’s the way I’ve programmed my mind to make my life the best it can be.
 I always believe there is opportunity to be found in even the darkest of moments.
 It helps that my wife, Ally, is a mental health nurse and she recommended the following tips, which work to help safeguard my mental wellbeing:

 - Ensure you maintain a structured routine – set your alarm as you would for work, have breakfast, a shower and get changed out of your pyjamas in preparation for starting work.
 Schedule a lunch break, a finish time and try to stick to a sensible bedtime as you would during a normal working week.
 Try to keep your day structured, as much as possible, as you would normally for work.
 This will help separate work time from chill time, which can get easily mixed up when working from home.